priscamwende/Advanced_ML_project/README.md

 This project focuses on analyzing and forecasting household electricity consumption using advanced machine learning and time series forecasting techniques.
 The dataset contains measurements of electric power consumption collected from a single household over several years, providing valuable insights into energy usage patterns and enabling the prediction of future electricity demand.

-The project explores both traditional statistical forecasting methods and modern machine learning approaches to evaluate their effectiveness in predicting energy consumption.
+The project will explore both traditional statistical forecasting methods and modern machine learning approaches to evaluate their effectiveness in predicting energy consumption.